‘Talent – Employee of a young innovative company’ (JEI)

 Change of status

-In the event of a change in the professional situation of the talent, a change of status may be considered three months before the expiration of the residence permit in the case of an application for a Talent Passport on the dedicated platform or two months for any other type of residence permits at the Prefecture of his or her place of residence.
+In the event of a change in the professional situation of the talent, a change of status may be considered 4 to 2 months before the expiration of the residence permit on the dedicated platform in the case of an application for a “Talent” residence permit or at the Prefecture for any other type of residence permits of his or her place of residence.
 It will be necessary to meet the eligibility requirements of the new residence permit requested.

 Residence card